 Light is transmitted through the sample and recorded by the spectrometer

-As light is propagated through a sample and absorbed, its intensity will fall exponentially with distance.
-You can calculate absorbance by the comparing the reference light spectrum, I0, tothe detected light that has passed through the sample, I, through this equation.
+As light moves through a sample, it is more likely to be absorbed.
+Therefore, the intensity of transmitted light will fall exponentially with distance.
+You can calculate absorbance by the comparing the reference light spectrum, I0, to the detected light that has passed through the sample, I, using this equation.

 Absorbance Equation - Light Intensity